Bibliothèque François Mitterrand station

-Bibliothèque François Mitterrand (/fr/) is a station of the Paris Métro and RER, named after the former French president, François Mitterrand, and serving the area surrounding the new building of the Bibliothèque nationale de France (BnF), whose site near the station is also named after Mitterrand, and the Paris Diderot University.
+Bibliothèque François Mitterrand (/fr/; 'François Mitterrand Library') is a station of the Paris Métro and RER, named after the former French president, François Mitterrand, and serving the area surrounding the new building of the Bibliothèque nationale de France (BnF), whose site near the station is also named after Mitterrand, and the Paris Diderot University.
 It is a transfer point between Line 14 of the Paris Metro and the RER C. It is situated on the Paris–Bordeaux railway.

 History

 The Bibliothèque François Mitterrand station opened in October 1998 with the opening of Line 14.
 From the opening of Line 14 until 25 June 2007, this station functioned as the line's southern terminus.
 Further work extended the line to a new station to the southwest, Olympiades, which opened on 26 June 2007.
 On 24 June 2024, Line 14 is extended further south to Orly Airport.
 During construction of the station, the conceptual name was "Tolbiac – Masséna", before a decision was taken to name the station after the nearby Bibliothèque nationale de France.

 In December 2000, the RER C station opened, allowing the transfer of passengers between the metro and RER lines.
 The nearby Boulevard Masséna station on RER C closed following the opening of this RER station.